 Be sure to calculate treats as part of your dog’s daily calorie allowance to keep him or her at a healthy weight.

-How can I make my dog’s home environment interesting and exciting?
+How can I make my dog’s home environment exciting?

 Dogs need stimulation.
 There are many ways to stave off boredom and stress—and keep your dog engaged and happy.